DreamworldSolutions/router/README.md

 ## Methods

-- init (urls, store) // Used to intialize routing flow
+- `init (urls, store)` // Used to intialize routing flow
-- navigate (url, bReplace) // Use to navigate on given URL
+- `navigate (url, bReplace)` // Use to navigate on given URL
-- back() // Use to navigate on previous page
+- `back()` // Use to navigate on previous page
-- registerFallbackCallback (callback) // Use to register fallback function for `back` action.
+- `registerFallbackCallback (callback)` // Use to register fallback function for `back` action.
+- `setDefaultArrayFormat (format, separator)` // Use to set default arrayFormat config.
+Default: `arrayFormat: comma`
 - For page
-  - navigatePage (pageName, pageParams, replace = false) // Used to navigate on given page name
+  - `navigatePage (pageName, pageParams, replace = false)` // Used to navigate on given page name
-  - setPageParams (pageParams, replace) // Used to update current URL's params
+  - `setPageParams (pageParams, replace)` // Used to update current URL's params
-  - buildPageURL (pageName, pageParams) // Used to get given page URL
+  - `buildPageURL (pageName, pageParams)` // Used to get given page URL
 - For dialog
-  - navigateDialog (dialogName, dialogParams, replace = false) // Used to navigate on the given dialog name
+  - `navigateDialog (dialogName, dialogParams, replace = false)` // Used to navigate on the given dialog name
-  - setDialogParams (dialogParams, replace) // Used to set params in the current hash
+  - `setDialogParams (dialogParams, replace)` // Used to set params in the current hash
-  - buildDialogURL (dialogName, dialogParams) // Used to get dialog URL
+  - `buildDialogURL (dialogName, dialogParams)` // Used to get dialog URL

+## Note
+- If `type` isn't defined for `queryParams`, then it always parse as String.
+Otherwise parse as given Data type.

+## Limitations
+- If `array: true` isn't specified and queryParam's value is comma separated then it would be parsed as `String`.